 Obesity is a chronic condition in which excess body fat is associated with impaired health.
 Rates of obesity have risen in Canada over the last two decades; it is estimated that 1 in 4 Canadian adults and 1 in 7 Canadian children are now obese.
 Rates of obesity vary by geographical area and in specific populations, such as in Indigenous Peoples.

-Concern about obesity rates is not limited to Canada.
+Concern about rates is not limited to Canada.
 Worldwide obesity rates have been rising globally since 1980, with an estimated 600 million people globally estimated to now be obese.
-Although obesity is generally associated with higher income countries, rates of obesity are also increasing in low and middle income countries.
+Although obesity is generally associated with higher income countries, rates are also increasing in low and middle-income countries.
 Recognising the impact of rising obesity rates around the world, in April 2016 the UN General Assembly declared a Decade of Action on Nutrition (2016-2025), calling for the reversal of rising trends in overweight and obesity and reducing the burden of diet-related, non-communicable diseases across all age groups.

 Obesity is a risk factor for the development of chronic diseases such as stroke, heart disease, type 2 diabetes, osteoarthritis, and cancer, which have the potential to negate health advances that have contributed to increased life expectancy over the last century.
 In addition, those with obesity face physical and emotional consequences of stigma and discrimination associated with their body weight.
 In Canada, the significant economic costs of obesity include direct costs such as the costs to treat obesity-related health conditions, and indirect costs such as workplace absenteeism, disability, and premature mortality.